 The ibobber Bluetooth smart fish finder is another remarkable piece of technology.
 It’s much the same as the Deeper sonar apart that it uses Bluetooth as its connection protocol.
-This is a low power feature which allows this casting depth sounder to last around 10h of in water use.
+This is a low power feature that allows this casting depth sounder to last around 10h of in water use.

 The ibobber is priced well for the casual fisherman and as such lacks some of the more interesting features of the more expensive Deeper castable depth sounder.
-It tells you all you need to know like depth, temperature, fish and floor structure but that’s about it.
+It tells you all you need to know like depth, temperature, fish, and floor structure but that’s about it.

 Also, the graphics are basic.
 It reminds me of early Commodore 64 days with blocky pixels and low-quality resolution.
 It gets the job done and that’s why the battery life is nearly 2x that of the Deeper Sonar.
 (Less processing power is needed)